WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 I was impressed with the support Kinsta offers.

 They use Intercom for in-dashboard support, which I like a lot.
-So rather than having to jump out to a ticket, you can chat directly from the page you’re on:
+So rather than having to jump out to a ticket or a separate live chat popup, you can chat directly from the page you’re on:

 Ok, awesome dashboard, fast servers, great support…